 4. Higher Net Present Value of Forest Land-Use

 Net present value (NPV) is the present value of future cash flows.
 Rights to money generated from forest-based enterprises can make the NPV of a forest more valuable than other competing uses (e.g., cattle ranching, farming, plantations, etc).
-If a forest has a higher NPV relative to other land uses, then income decreases if the forest is deforested.
 With a higher NPV, forest right holders are incentivized to maintain the land as a forest resource, rather than to convert the forest to other land uses (deforestation).

 Thinking in terms of forest NPV is critical to understanding the decision-making process regarding forest conservation and deforestation.
 In the next article, we will explore how current forest conservation trends align with this principle of forest economics.

 Like this post?
 Have a problem with it?
 Have other ideas?
 Please leave a comment below!